2749113159/api-recipes/guacamole.md

 * lime
 * salt
 ## Instructions
-Mash it all together
+* put one avocado in a bowl
-Some changes
+Mash it all together (with care)